 Posted on

-J Cole Speed Painting – Rap Portrait
+J Cole Speed Painting Video – Rap Portrait Time-Lapse

 J Cole painting by Bart Carels – expressive hip-hop portrait in cool tones